loosolab/mirpipe/README.md

 mirpipe
 =======

 Source code for the MIRPIPE miRNA detection and quantification pipeline.
+We also provide an easy accessible web surface with the latest MIRPIPE version under https://bioinformatics.mpi-bn.mpg.de.

 Introduction
 ============